BANNEDTHOUGHT.NET

 - “Ernst Thaelmann — Fighter Against War and Fascism”, (NY: International Labor Defense, 1935), 16 pages.
 Searchable PDF format [961 KB]

 - Die Rote Fahne [“The Red Flag”]: (Newspaper of the Spartacus League and then the KPD.
-Unfortunately these are poor image scans of old and damaged issues.)
+Unfortunately these are poor image scans, and often done from old and damaged issues.)

 Nazi Regime and Its Crimes (1933-1945)